samiux/samiux.github.io/openvpn_as.md

 You need to sign up your account at [OpenVPN Access Server Page](https://myaccount.openvpn.com/signup?product=AS) and follow the instruction to install and deploy the server.

-The current version is 3.0.1 at this time of writing and you can install the previous old 2.x versions (the latest is 2.14.3) too.
+The current version is 3.0.1 as of this time writing and you can install the previous old 2.x versions (the latest is 2.14.3) too.
 Please refer to the [Release Notes](https://openvpn.net/as-docs/release-notes.html) for details.

 ## Installation